A/N: We're done. :)

 "To ensure efficiency," I say, repeating his words from before.

-"Janey was always meant for the best of all the mists.
-And had you allowed her soul to depart in the manner to which it was meant, you would've spared yourself the anguish you've experienced for almost sixty human years now, an anguish you'll likely experience for the rest of your existence.
+"Janey was always meant for the best of all the Mists.
+And had you allowed her soul to depart in the manner to which it was meant, you would've spared yourself the anguish you've experienced for over ixty human years now, an anguish you'll likely experience for the rest of your existence.
 Our kind does not often feel such extreme emotion, but when we do, it is an inseverable emotion."

 "Had I allowed Janey's soul to depart in the manner to which it was meant…" I breathe almost silently, "Edward wouldn't have been doomed…?"